FedRot-LoRA: Mitigating Rotational Misalignment in Federated LoRA: Experiments

 \subsection{Language Understanding Tasks}

 Table~\ref{tab:results} reports RoBERTa-Large performance on five GLUE natural language understanding tasks (SST-2, QNLI, MNLI, QQP, RTE), where we report mean test accuracy and standard deviation over three random seeds.
-All methods use LoRA rank $r=4$, and we adopt the non-IID data partition scheme from~\cite{li2022federated} using a Dirichlet distribution with $\alpha=0.5$.
-We consider two FL scales, with $N=3$ and $N=10$ clients, where the latter introduces substantially stronger client heterogeneity.
+All methods use LoRA rank $r=4$, and we adopt the non-IID data partition scheme from~\cite{li2022federated} using a Dirichlet distribution with concentration parameter $h=0.5$.
+We consider three FL scales, with $N\in\{3,10,50\}$ clients.
 Under $N=3$, FedRot-LoRA achieves the highest average accuracy ($0.8932$) among all methods.
-The performance gains are most pronounced on more challenging tasks (e.g., MNLI and RTE), where limited data and higher label noise tend to amplify aggregation mismatch across clients.
-In contrast, for relatively easy binary tasks such as SST-2 and QNLI, multiple methods approach similar performance ceilings, consistent with reduced sensitivity to aggregation effects in these setting.
-When scaling to $N=10$ clients, performance of most baselines degrades noticeably, particularly on small-data tasks (e.g., RTE), reflecting the increased difficulty of aggregating heterogeneous client updates.
-FedRot-LoRA remains the most accurate method on average ($0.8818$) and maintains improved stability in this regime.
-Specifically, FedRot-LoRA reduces the averaged standard deviation across tasks to $0.0034$, compared to $0.0058$ for the strongest baseline (RoLoRA), indicating more stable training across runs.
 This improvement is consistent with the substantial reduction in aggregation error achieved by FedRot-LoRA (Table~\ref{tab:error}).

-\textbf{(1) Effect of Rank.} Table~\ref{tab:ranks} reports MNLI accuracy for different LoRA ranks $r \in \{4, 8, 16\}$ under a non-IID partition with $\alpha=0.5$ and $N=3$ clients.
-FedRot-LoRA achieves the best performance across all ranks, with consistently low standard deviation.
-As the LoRA rank increases, most baselines exhibit performance degradation.
-This is due to increased difficulty of aggregating higher-dimensional low-rank factors under client heterogeneity.
-The degradation is most severe for RoLoRA, which drops by 16.8\% at $r=16$, suggesting its reduced robustness to higher-rank updates under alternating optimization.
-FedRot-LoRA maintains stable performance as rank increases, indicating improved robustness to higher-dimensional LoRA adaptations.
+The performance gains are more pronounced on challenging tasks such as MNLI and RTE, where limited data and label noise can amplify aggregation mismatch across clients.
+In contrast, for relatively easy binary tasks such as SST-2 and QNLI, multiple methods approach similar performance ceilings, consistent with reduced sensitivity to aggregation effects in these settings.
+When scaling to $N=10$, most baselines degrade, particularly on small-data tasks such as RTE, reflecting the increased difficulty of aggregating heterogeneous client updates.
+FedRot-LoRA remains the most accurate method on average ($0.8818$) and improves training stability, reducing the averaged standard deviation across tasks to $0.0034$ compared to $0.0058$ for the strongest baseline RoLoRA.
+At the larger scale of $N=50$, the advantage of FedRot-LoRA becomes more pronounced: it achieves the best performance on all five tasks and improves the average accuracy to $0.8734$, compared with $0.8244$ for RoLoRA and $0.7680$ for FedIT.
+This suggests that rotational alignment becomes increasingly beneficial as client heterogeneity and aggregation difficulty grow.